CanineAnimal/Quincentenary-Archive/README.md

 The build can be accessed [here](https://canineanimal.github.io/Quincentenary-Archive/pages/).

 Please note that this repository only contains source code.
 Archives are in the "QA-Archives" repository.
 Archives prior to mid-2022 may be woefully incomplete.

+In addition, while threads will, of course, be archived within seven days, the archives are uploaded to QA-Archives whenever I feel like it.